zdelrosario/zdr-site/content/post/2021-12-25-EMA-intro/index.md

 ## Top-level summary

 When exploring a dataset one of the most important first-steps is to inspect top-level summaries, such as the [five-number summary](https://en.wikipedia.org/wiki/Five-number_summary).
-In EMA there is an analogue in the top-level summary, including the input and output details.
+In EMA there is an analogue sense of top-level summary.
+Important summary information includes the input and output details, which grama makes easily accessible: